 The CRC is located at Riverview Opportunity Center.
-The ROC is a small school designed to give students more access to the Bullitt County Area Technology Center (ATC), criminal justice courses from Campbellsville University, Early Childhood (Montessori) courses from Campbellsville University, online biology courses, and information technology fields of study.
+The ROC is a small school designed to give students more access to the Bullitt County Area Technology Center (ATC) and criminal justice courses from Campbellsville University.
 Students are in a blended learning environment and have access to a variety of skilled trades.
 Due to the flexible schedule, ROC students have opportunities to co-op and or work release in a job that coincides with the trade(s) they are studying.
 Students from North Bullitt, Bullitt East and Bullitt Central can attend the programs.
 Although these students are considered Riverview students, they maintain dual enrollment with their home school which allows them the opportunity to participate in sports, clubs, and other after school activities within their home schools.
 Transportation to and from ROC is provided by BCPS.
 Space for each program is limited and students are required to apply to each program for selection.